 “It is like an orchestra, that needs to have everything in balance or the overall effect is off,” writes Marcelle Pick, OB/GYN, NP.
 “This explains why women are more prone to problems with mood during their hormonal fluctuations.
 These periods of vulnerability include puberty (menarche), premenstruation, pregnancy, childbirth, and menopause.”

 Combine that with lack of sleep and new moms are fighting an uphill battle.
 Scientists actually look at lack of sleep as associated with depression in a chicken-or-the-egg way.
 Insomnia is a symptom of depression, but lack of sleep is known to lead to depression.

 R. Robert Auger, MD, a sleep specialist at the Mayo Center for Sleep Medicine in Rochester, Minn, acknowledges that fact, but also the undeniable truth that to have a healthy mind one must be rested.

 “There is a well-established connection between lack of sleep and mental and physical health,” Auger says.
 “Sleep is as important an aspect of health as exercise and nutrition.
 Sleep is non-negotiable.”

-Unfortunately for new moms, baby doesn’t negotiate either!
-Lack of sleep is a fact of life that can unfortunately contribute to postpartum depression.
-It has nothing to do with a woman’s resilience, ability to cope with change, or level of happiness in her life.
+Unfortunately for new moms, the baby doesn’t negotiate either!
+Lack of sleep is a fact of life that can, unfortunately, contribute to postpartum depression.
+It has nothing to do with a woman’s resilience, ability to cope with change or level of happiness in her life.
 It is a physiological combination that can result in a burnt out mind.

 Those who have not experienced depression firsthand would have a difficult time understanding the distortion that comes from it.
 Depression isn’t a sadness someone can will themselves out of.
 It’s almost like low fuel in a car or a motor that has been burnt out.
 You can’t think your way out of the problem, you need to repair it!